Service level privacy notices

-Have Your Say is Liverpool City Council’s scheme for dealing with most complaints, comments and compliments.
+Have Your Say is Liverpool City Council’s scheme for dealing with most complaints, comments and compliments, including representations from Members of Parliament and elected members of the Council.
 Individuals using the scheme have a right to refer to the Local Government and Social Care Ombudsman (LGSCO).
 Under the Local Government Act (1972), the LGSCO is the final stage for complaints about councils and some other organisations providing local public services.

 We also deal with complaints about adult social care under the Local Authority Social Services and National Health Service complaints (England) Regulations (2009) and complaints, comments and compliments about children’s social care under the Children Act (1989).